 Spider beetles are foragers.
 They tend to like to come out and feed at night and are usually most active during that time.
 Spider beetles are not very picky about what they eat, either, and have been found nesting and breeding a wide variety of foodstuffs.
 The list of foods spider beetles will snack on is quite long and includes:

-To name a few.
 These tiny pests are even known to end up in taxidermied animals or will infest plants.
 Spider beetles can even end up inside terrariums or herbariums, eating their way through herbs, spices and other plants.
 You might even find spider beetles munching away at your leather shoes if the infestation is bad enough.

 Spider beetles tend to like moist areas.
 As such, they will become very numerous after particularly rainy periods.
-They are sneaky, too, and may end up inside walls or even within the cracks of wooden floorboards, hiding from the light and waiting for dark to arrive so they can forage for food.
+They are sneaky, too, and may end up inside walls or even within the cracks of wooden floorboards, hiding from the light and waiting for the dark to arrive so they can forage for food.

 Unless you happen to be made from dried fruit or some other type of food or material like those above, if you are finding reddish insects and bite marks on your body, you are not likely being bitten by spider beetles.
 Of course, given the fact spider beetles feast on organic materials like taxidermied animals or leather, it is not out of the realm of possibility for a spider beetle to bite a person.
 However, it would likely not be in a cluster and there are no known health risks associated with spider beetles or their bites.
-If an infestation has reached a level that the spider beetles are now biting living people or pets, then it is serious enough to require series treatments to clean out the entire building.
+If an infestation has reached a level that the spider beetles are now biting living people or pets, then it is serious enough to require a series of treatments to clean out the entire building.

 Spider beetles are not blood-feeders.
 They do not suck up blood, inject saliva containing anticoagulants or require a blood meal to reproduce.

-Spider beetles are usually just looking for food, like most insects which end up inside a home or property.
-Spider beetles can come inside a home when they hitch a ride on some sort of foodstuff or one of the foods listed in the paragraph above.
+Spider beetles are usually just looking for food, like most insects that end up inside a home or property.
+They can come inside a home when they hitch a ride on some sort of foodstuff or one of the foods listed in the paragraph above.
 Spider beetles can also just hitch a ride in goods brought in from outside.
 It is rare for spider beetles to end up inside by coming through cracks in screens or foundations, as they are very specific in where they live and what they want to eat.
-However, it is not outside the realm of possibility that if you live near a place which has a spider beetle infestation to end up with spider beetles inside your home or property as they move from one area into a new one looking for food.
+However, it is not outside the realm of possibility that if you live near a place that has a spider beetle infestation to end up with spider beetles inside your home or property as they move from one area into a new one looking for food.